davidemmanuellopez/qrtwhisper/README.md

 ### Download models

-For now, the default used model is base.en.
+For now, the default used model is medium.en.

 * sh ./extern/whisper.cpp/models/download-ggml-model.sh medium.en
 ### Create virtual mic with pulse-audio